-WHERE: West Holts.
+WHERE: TBC.
+West Holts.

 Ethically sourced, healthy food and they usually have gluten free options.

-WHERE: Williams Green
+WHERE: TBC.
+Williams Green

 Wyke Farm Stand

-Last year this stall was selling Hotch Potch gluten free pies – worth a look if you are passing.
+In 2017 this stall was selling Hotch Potch gluten free pies – worth a look if you are passing.

-WHERE: Greenpeace Field
+WHERE: TBC.
+Greenpeace Field

-UPDATES for Gluten Free Glastonbury Festival 2017
+UPDATES for Gluten Free Glastonbury Festival 2019

-Keep an eye on this gluten free Glastonbury Festival 2017 guide for further updates as we get closer to the festival.
-Traders are coming back to me everyday with extra details or confirmation that they with be boosting the gluten free Glastonbury Festival 2017 food choices.
+Keep an eye on this gluten free Glastonbury Festival 2019 guide for further updates as we get closer to the festival.
+Traders are coming back to me everyday with extra details or confirmation that they with be boosting the gluten free Glastonbury Festival 2019 food choices.
 I will be posting updates regularly.
 Again, follow me on instagram of the very latest!